joonanlab/joonanlab.github.io/team/ingyeongkoh.md

 photo: ingyeongkoh.jpg
 ---

+Ingyeong is interested in exploring the genetic architecture and complex biological mechanisms of neurodevelopmental disorders.
+She is currently working on the whole-genome sequencing dataset from the Korean autism spectrum disorder cohort.
+Her major research focuses on identifying cis-regulatory elements at the single-cell level and how noncoding mutations in cis-regulatory elements contribute to neurodevelopmental disorders.

 ### Education & Training
 - 2022-present M.S.
 Student, Department of Integrated Biomedical and Life Science, Korea University